-Eye tracking.
+Eve tracking.
 A digital video composite was created by superimposing the screen output from the two computers used in the experiment: one that collected gaze position (represented by a small plus sign) and another that presented the experimental software.
 Fixations were encoded by watching the video.
 For each trial, it was noted whether the first saccade (rapid, ballistic eye movement) from the precue occurred before or after the appearance of the banners and headlines (hereafter collectively called "items").
 Each time the gaze landed on a new item, the item number was recorded.
 Multiple saccades within a single item, such as those necessary to read a headline, were not counted.
-Revisits to an item were counted, as long as the gaze moved to another item and then returned.
+Revisits to an item were counted, as long as the gaze moved to another item

 Participants looked at nearly twice as many items in the semantic condition (M = 8.35) as in the exact condition (M = 4.92), F(1, 16) = 120.86, p < .0001.
-Across blocks, the number of items viewed was not affected by banner type, F(2,32) = 1.11, p = .34, although in the exact precue block, a marginally significant difference was observed, F(2,34) = 2.96, p = .07.
-The mean gaze time per item (calculated by dividing the search time by the number of items fixated in a trial) was also greater in the semantic condition (M = 786.73) than the exact condition (M = 452.14).
+Across blocks, the number of items viewed was not affected by banner type, F(2.32) = 1.11, p =.34, although in the exact precue block, a marginally significant difference was observed, F(2,34) = 2.96, p = .07.
+Gaze time per item was also greater in the semantic condition (M = 786.73) than the exact condition (M = 452.14).

 There was a strong positive correlation between the number of items viewed and the search time, r = .845, p < .0001.
 Table III shows the correlations for each combination of banner type and precue type.
-One exception was noted: There was no correlation in the semantic precue condition when animated banners were present.
+One exception was noted: there was no correlation in the semantic precue condition when animated banners were present.